bienflorencia/personal-site/content/home/teaching.md

 ### Teaching courses

+* **2018**.
+Management and analysis of fauna records with trap cameras using R software.
+Montevideo, Uruguay.
+[Program] (http://julana.org/taller-camptrapr/)

 * **2017**.
 Integrative Formation Course: Relations between society and nature at the boundary (School of Sciences, School of Social Sciences, Central Extension Service and School of Humanities and Education Sciences - University of the Republic).
 For Anthropology, Biology, Geography, Social Sciences, Education Sciences and Psychology degree.

 * **2017**.
 Class: Modern mammals: a study case in Uruguay.
 Theoretical class for the Palaeontology course of Biology and Geology degree (School of Sciences - University of the Republic).